How do I know if I need counselling/psychotherapy?

 What problems can be helped by counselling?

 Generally people come to counselling after they have tried ways of solving a difficult situation by themselves but have come to a point where they are not moving on or out of the situation.

-I have worked with people faced with issues like:
+I have worked with issues like: